-How to get information about your filesystems on Linux easily.
+Get information about your root filesystem on Linux very easily.
+This is very useful.

 Linux can be used to create a nice filesystem inside a file.
 This can be used to store data on it.
 This could be used as a bootable filesystem, or whatever you wish.
 Firstly, run this command to create a 512-megabyte file system.
 4.4 Tue Nov 26 jason@Yog-Sothoth 0: $ dd if=/dev/zero bs=1M count=512 > … Read more